scipy/scipy/doc/source/tutorial/stats.rst

 Introduction
 ------------

-In this tutorial we discuss many, but certainly not all, features of ``scipy.stats``.
+In this tutorial, we discuss many, but certainly not all, features of ``scipy.stats``.
 The intention here is to provide a user with a working knowledge of this package.
 We refer to the `reference manual
 <https://docs.scipy.org/doc/scipy/reference/stats.html>`_ for further